 Parents, administration, teachers, staff, and volunteers need to come together to help prepare our children for a positive school experience where they can learn and develop good character values in a positive learning environment.
 Therefore, children need to come to school with the realization that their teacher is the moral authority in the classroom.
 Parents, by sending their children to Bishop Dunn, have given the teachers the responsibility of creating a safe environment for all children to learn.
-This responsibility gives the teachers the right to require his and her students to obey classroom rules, follow directions, use respectful language, and stop any behavior that is not in the best interest of any individual or the class.
+This responsibility gives the teachers the right to require his and her students to obey classroom rules, follow directions, use respectful language, and stop any behavior that is not in the best interest of any individual or the class as a whole.

 In exercising this authority, the teacher is functioning as a model of good behavior by using courtesy, kindness, fairness, cooperation, empathy, and respect in the classroom.
-Good character is not inherent, but needs to be taught, nurtured, and modeled daily.
+Good character is not inherent, but needs to be taught, nurtured, and modeled on a daily basis.
 Parents and teachers need to be involved in this process together.
+In order to keep parents informed, teachers will provide information throughout the year during class "community chats" about good character development.